Boat2U/oss101/Assignments/Assignment-typo-for-cloud-computing.md

 **Stupid:** I'm having problems with my motherboard.
 Can anybody help?

-J. Random Hacker's response to this is likely to be "Right.
+J.Random Hacker's response to this is likely to be "Right.
 Do you need burping and diapering, too?" followed by a punch of the delete key.

 **Smart:** I tried X, Y, and Z on the S2464 motherboard.
 When that didn't work, I tried A, B, and C. Note the curious symptom when I tried C. Obviously the florbish is grommicking, but the results aren't what one might expect.
 What are the usual causes of grommicking on Athlon MP motherboards?
 Anybody got ideas for more tests I can run to pin down the problem?